fangq/mcx/README.txt

 * a CUDA capable NVIDIA graphics card
 * pre-installed NVIDIA graphics driver

-You must use a CUDA capable NVIDIA graphics card in order to use MCX.
+You must install a CUDA capable NVIDIA graphics card in order to use MCX.
 A list of CUDA capable cards can be found at [2].
 The oldest graphics card that MCX supports is the Fermi series (circa 2010).
 Using the latest NVIDIA card is expected to produce the best speed.
-You must have a fermi (GTX 4xx) or newer (5xx/6xx/7xx/9xx/10xx series) graphics card.
-The default release of MCX supports atomic operations and photon detection within a single binary.
+You must have a fermi (GTX 4xx) or newer (5xx/6xx/7xx/9xx/10xx/20xx series) graphics card.
+The default release of MCX supports atomic operations and photon detection.
 In the below webpage, we summarized the speed differences between different generations of NVIDIA GPUs

 http://mcx.space/gpubench/

 For simulations with large volumes, sufficient graphics memory is also required to perform the simulation.
-The minimum amount of graphics memory required for a MC simulation is Nx*Ny*Nz*Ng bytes for the input tissue data plus Nx*Ny*Nz*Ng*4 bytes for the output flux/fluence data - where Nx,Ny,Nz are the dimensions of the tissue volume, Ng is the number of concurrent time gates, 4 is the size of a single-precision floating-point number.
+The minimum amount of graphics memory required for a MC simulation is Nx*Ny*Nz bytes for the input tissue data plus Nx*Ny*Nz*Ng*4 bytes for the output flux/fluence data - where Nx,Ny,Nz are the dimensions of the tissue volume, Ng is the number of concurrent time gates, 4 is the size of a single-precision floating-point number.
-MCX does not require double-precision support in your hardware.
+MCX does not require double-precision capability in your hardware.

 To install MCX, you need to download the binary executable compiled for your computer architecture (32 or 64bit) and platform, extract the package